Bible Passage: Luke 19: 1- 10

 - Change of Heart also reflects change of attitude and actions.

-- He accepted the fact that He had cheated others.
+- He accepted the fact that He had cheated others in the past.
 He confessed his wrong doings.
 But he paid them back what was required by the law.
 (Exodus 22:1, 2 Sam 12:6)

-- He could have given four times, he had taken according to the law and that should be enough.
+- He could have given four times, according to the law and that should be enough.

 - But He first gave half of all his possessions to the poor!
 (That is a lot of money.)
 And from the remaining, he paid for his wrongdoings.
 It shows the overflowing joy, love and generosity.